-Account owneris locked and you can’t change its permissions.
+Account owner is locked and you can’t change its permissions.

-Domains screen allows you to manage your domains that your project
+Domains screen allows you to manage your domains that your project will be accessible at.

 More information on how to setup your domain.

 Platform.sh expects an ASCII representation of the domain here.
 In case you want to use an internationalized domain name you can use the conversion tool provided by Verisign to convert your IDN domain to ASCII.